-We here outline the derivation of the Usadel equation with corrections to the first order in the spin-orbit parameter $\alpha$ (Sec.~I), provide details about the numerical solution of the kinetic equations (Sec.~II), and give expressions for the non-equilibrium charge and spin accumulations (Sec.~\hyperlink{sec:non-equilibrium_accumulations}{III}), and provide results for the inverse spin-Hall signal at different spin-voltages (Sec.~\hyperlink{sec:voltages}{IV}).
+We here outline the derivation of the Usadel equation with corrections to the first order in the spin-orbit parameter $\alpha$ (Sec. \hyperlink{sec:Usadel}{I}), provide details about the numerical solution of the kinetic equations (Sec.~\hyperlink{sec:kinetic}{II}), give expressions for the non-equilibrium charge and spin accumulations (Sec.~\hyperlink{sec:non-equilibrium_accumulations}{III}), and provide results for the inverse spin-Hall signal at different spin-voltages (Sec.~\hyperlink{sec:voltages}{IV}).

-\subsection{I.\:\: The Usadel equation}
+\section{I.\:\:The Usadel equation}